everettbu/Calendar-DSL/README.md

 The events.js file is then used to populate the web-based calendar application.

-## Dependencies
-The Calendar Parser uses the following external libraries:

-- ical4j: A Java library for parsing iCalendar data.
-- scala-io: A Scala library for working with files and streams.

 ## Author
 This program was written by Everett Butler.